 While the rounds are rising, preheat the oven to 425 °F and place a pan of water on the bottom rack.

 Using a bread lame, slash the top of the rounds with two perpendicular slices about 1-inch deep to form an X shape.
-Bake for 20 minutes, then remove the pan from the oven and top the rounds with the ¼ cup shredded cheddar and pickled jalapeño slices.
+Bake for 20 minutes, then carefully remove the pan of water (it will be hot!).
+Top the rounds with ¼ cup cheddar cheese and 6 to 12 pickled jalapeño peppers slices.

 Reduce the heat to 400 °F and bake for an additional 10 to 15 minutes, or until the crusts are golden brown and a digital thermometer reads 200 °F at the bottom of the loaves.